-- Fresh herbs – my favorites in order are basil, tarragon, and dill.
+- Fresh herbs – my favorites in order are basil, tarragon, and fresh dill.
 Basil has a tendency to turn brown after a day or two in the fridge, but tarragon and dill keep well.
 I really love all 3, but I just can’t get enough of basil during the summer.
 Tarragon isn’t always available, but it’s phenomenal in chicken salad as is dill which is more readily available.
 And you can always use your extra dill from the bunch to make my Easy Blender Ranch Dressing.

-Now let’s make this recipe step by step!
+Now let’s make this recipe step by step

-While the chicken is cooking, mix together all the ingredients for the dressing.
+Step 2: While the chicken is cooking, mix together all the ingredients for the dressing.

-When the chicken is done and cool enough to handle, chop the chicken into small bite sized pieces.
+Step 4:When the chicken is done and cool enough to handle, chop the chicken into small bite-sized pieces.

-Finally stir in the grapes and season to taste with sea salt and pepper.
+Step 6: Finally, stir in the grapes and season to taste with sea salt and pepper.

 Tip: Allow the chicken salad to set in the fridge for 20-30 minutes before serving if you can to allow the flavors to develop.

 1. Use your favorite Greek yogurt in place of some or all of the mayo.
 I find the best results are to replace just half of the mayo with yogurt so it’s still perfectly creamy.
-However this chicken salad is still super good, just a touch lighter with a yogurt only dressing.
+However, this chicken salad is still super good, just a touch lighter with a yogurt-only dressing.

 Overcooked chicken is the biggest problem with a dry chicken salad.
 This recipe has the perfect amount of dressing for a moist chicken salad that doesn’t dry out in the fridge.
 But the dressing cannot overcome the problems of sawdust dry chicken.